cm-cc/mesmer/README.md

 ## Running parameters description

 In general, the routine `cuts(...)` in the file `cuts.F` can be modified according to the needs of the user.
-The default one applies the selection criteria described below.
+The default one applies the selection criteria described below (generator level cuts).
 The only mandatory generator level cut is `Eemin`, which **must** be stricty larger than *m<sub>e</sub>*.
 The other cuts can be set at their kinematical limits.

 The parameters that can be set are split into *principal* and *internal* parameters and they are set by typing at the prompt `parameter value(s)` (case sensitive).